Get all the latest data for Cebu

 Which tourist areas in Cebu are becoming oversaturated with short-term rentals?

-The three tourist areas in Cebu showing signs of oversaturation are the cookie-cutter studio clusters in Cebu IT Park, Mactan township-style developments near Punta Engaño, and generic mid-market towers in SRP that target Airbnb guests.
+The Cebu tourist areas showing the clearest signs of STR oversaturation in early 2026 are the "Airbnb-ready" studio clusters inside Cebu IT Park (Barangay Apas), township-style condo developments near Punta Engaño on Mactan, and generic mid-rise towers along the SRP corridor that were marketed primarily to STR investors.

 Which Areas in Cebu Are Best for Long-Term Rentals?